stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * The number of in-flight frames does not necessarily have to be the same as the number of swapchains images (though in practice this is generally the case).

-* The `Presenter` is now a transient object and releases the synchronisation primitives for each frame on destruction.
+* The controller is now a transient object and releases the synchronisation primitives for each frame on destruction.

-Finally the `next` frame to be rendered is retrieved from the presenter:
+Finally the `next` frame to be rendered is retrieved from the controller:

 ```java
 public synchronized Frame next() {